SrVladyslav/symfony_crud_poc_backend/README.md

 - The easiest way is to use the `NextJS` frontend deployed to Vercel, just go to [https://symfony.vlamaz.com/](https://symfony.vlamaz.com/), paste your platform.sh project URL in the input, click `Change URL` button and reload the page.
 Voilà, now you can use your backend perfectly!
 You can also add a `page limit` query parameter as well as a specific `page` number for pagination.

 - The other way is to use the backend Swagger, just go to `/api-docs`.

+> [!TIP]
+> You also have a deployed backend server on ( https://main-bvxea6i-hanqg6twaqie4.eu-5.platformsh.site/api-docs )

 <hr/>
 <br/>